jchadwick/react-query-presentation/script-summary.md

 # React Query Conversion Guide - Summary

+## Intro
+- I'm going to show you how to use React Query to simplify data fetching and state management in your React applications.
+- I'll start out with a few slides just to flesh out the simple concepts first
+- Then I'll switch over to code and show you how to convert a React application to use React Query

 ## Demo App Overview
 - [Run app, click around]
 - Simple task management system with projects containing tasks